SAMSUNG Design Prize by iF

 Annegret Wulf-Pippig

-Press Officer / iF DESIGN TALENT AWARD
+Press Officer / iF DESIGN STUDENT AWARD

 Hannover / Germany